Inheritance and tax laws are different for each country. It is essential that expats have an up-to-date and valid Will.

 As an Expat, there are numerous issues that complicate the Will-making process.
-You will need to consider what can be very complicated matters of residency and your domicile status and this means consulting a professional for advice.
-With the right solicitor, however, making a Will as an expat can be an entirely stress-free process, ensuring that your loved ones get the assets you want them to and reducing potential disputes and other complications.
+You will need to consider what can be very complicated matters of residency and your domicile status.

 Why Expats Should Make a Will

-Everyone should make a Will as they outline exactly what you want to happen to your assets when you die.
+A Will outlines exactly what you want to happen to your assets when you die.
 Without a valid Will in place, your hard-earned assets will find themselves distributed under the rules of intestacy.
 More often than not, this results in your assets being distributed in a way that you would not want and your loved ones losing out.